brohitbrose/linkedin-games/README.md

 This example puzzle is uniquely solvable (satisfying Invariant A), even though it requires reasoning beyond looking at individual lines (contradicting Invariant B).
 However, note that there is _no logical way_ to solve the puzzle without making a hypothesis about the color of some cell and seeing whether it eventually leads to a global inconsistency.
-That sounds an awful lot like a "guess".
+That sounds like a "guess".

 We thus choose to believe that Invariant B is what LinkedIn means when it promises that every Tango puzzle can be solved without guesswork.
 In doing so, a far more satisfying strategy than backtracking becomes feasible.

-**Observation:** If we treat all "lines" (rows and columns) in a vacuum, a blank cell in a line can be deduced _only if_ there is at least one other cell in the line.
+**Observation:** If we treat all "lines" (rows and columns) in a vacuum, a blank cell in a line can be deduced _only if_ there's at least one marked cell elsewhere in the line.

-This can be proven via contradiction: a line must have exactly one solution; if a line is blank, then both the intended solution and its complement (i.e. flip every Sun/Moon) will satisfy any equality/inequality constraints and the "no-triply-consecutive" requirement.
+This can be proven via contradiction: a line must have exactly one solution; if a line is blank, then both the intended solution and its complement (i.e. flip every Sun/Moon) will satisfy any line-imposed rules.

 **Observation:** If a cell isn't currently solvable, then it definitely remains unsolvable unless either its containing row or its containing column receives an update.

 #### Strategic Algorithm

 Let's assume that we have a `consolidateLine(line)` method that accepts a line; it marks every cell that can confidently be marked (including cells that can be marked given previous marks made in `consolidateLine`), and it returns the changelist of cells.
-The following algorithm provably solves an Invariant B type Tango grid while limiting the number of explored blank cells to only reasonable candidates (note: false positives are still very much possible):
+The following algorithm provably solves any Invariant B–type Tango grid while limiting exploration to blank cells that are reasonable mark candidates:

 ```
 lineQueue := [] # duplicate-free queue